IssaNasralli/popVAE/README.md

 # popVAE: Fine-Scale Population Estimation Using a Variational Autoencoder-Based Approach

-This repository provides the official implementation and data preparation scripts for the paper:
+This repository provides the official implementation and data preparation scripts for our IJCNN paper:

 **Fine-Scale Population Estimation Using a Variational Autoencoder-Based Approach**
 *Issa Nasralli, Imen Masmoudi, Hassen Drira, Mohamed Ali Hadj Taieb*

+This repository provides also the official implementation and data preparation scripts for our future paper which extend our  IJCNN paper above:
+**Three-Branch Hybrid Model for Fine-Grained Population Estimation with Adaptive Spatial Context Integration** *Issa Nasralli, Imen Masmoudi, Hassen Drira, Mohamed Ali Hadj Taieb*
 ---

 ## 🧠 Overview